longsleep/yoga3pro-linux/Yoga 3 Linux HOWTO.md

 * Turn off the online search.
 Open System Settings and head to Security & Privacy.
 In the Search tab turn off the online search results.

-* Install restricted extras ´sudo apt-get install ubuntu-restricted-extras´.
+* Install restricted extras 'sudo apt-get install ubuntu-restricted-extras'.

-* Remove Apport ´sudo apt-get remove apport´ to avoid leaking private information / turns of bug reports.
+* Remove Apport 'sudo apt-get remove apport' to avoid leaking private information / turns of bug reports.

-* Install tweak tools ´sudo apt-get install unity-tweak-tool´.
+* Install tweak tools 'sudo apt-get install unity-tweak-tool'.
 Use the Unity tweak tool to enable multiple desktops (i use 3x3).

 Have fun with the Yoga 3 Pro on Linux.